Thanks for stopping by to see what's happening with Le Champagne Projects.

 About the Business...

-I'm so passionate about working with flowers.
+I'm so passionate about working with flowers and using them to celebrate ALL love.
 I love creating lush organic arrangements and working closely with my couples.
 I love hearing their stories and getting inspired by their venue choices to create unique and romantic pieces.
-My style is very ethereal and whimsical, with lots of movement and texture.
+My design style is very ethereal and whimsical, with lots of movement and texture.
 I draw heavily from my fine art background when it comes to color palettes and love to make site-specific installations, so that the flowers look as if they grew right from the earth.

-In 2020 my goal for Le Champagne Projects is to give back to Mother Nature and take the business foam free.
-I'm hoping to implement more sustainable practices, use locally organic grown flowers, and reduce our carbon footprint so that we continue to have beautiful flowers on this earth.
+Sustainability is also something I'm very passionate about.
+I've spent years transitioning my home to be low waste and wanted that to translate in to my business as well.
+So in an effort to give back to Mother Nature and thank her for giving us such beauty to work with, we went foam free in 2020.
+And since then have been implementing more sustainable practices, such as using locally organic grown flowers, composting, and reducing our carbon footprint so that we continue to have beautiful flowers on this earth.
 We are committed to sustainability without compromising style.
 By eliminating foam, we are able to create an even more natural look to our wedding flowers and give them that light and airy feeling.

-I can't wait to see what else 2020 will have in store for us.
+I can't wait to see what the future will have in store for us.
 I look forward to connecting with more couples and working with them to create the weddings of their dreams!
 Thanks for following along.